Defining the Focus

 There are a variety possible response scales (

-4).
+0-to-4).
 All of these odd-numbered scales have a middle value is often labeled Neutral or Undecided.
 It is also possible to use a forced-choice response scale with an even number of responses and no middle neutral or undecided choice.
 In this situation, the respondent is forced to decide whether they lean more towards the agree or disagree end of the scale for each item.

 The final score for the respondent on the scale is the sum of their ratings for all of the items (this is why this is sometimes called a “summated” scale).
 On some scales, you will have items that are reversed in meaning from the overall direction of the scale.
 These are called reversal items.
 You will need to reverse the response value for each of these items before summing for the total.
 That is, if the respondent gave a